RoanH/NotPetya/Notes/log.md

 Both of these strings represent a forceful reboot of the system at the generated time.

 Finally we see a call being made to `FUN_100083bd`.
+After assigning `0` to `local_62e` this sems to have no real purpose and it just so happens to be stored directly after our `WCHAR` buffer for the entire command and be of size 2.
+It is likely that we can jointhese two data types.
+Doing so seems to work correctly and reveals that the last character of the buffer is set to `\0` to terminate the string.

 ### FUN_100083bd